mirrorkeydev/Appstract/README.md

 Added more contributor icons.
 Added "old" icon versions so users can manually apply them.

 #### V4.0.5 June 2021
-Bump version of CandyBar.
+Bump version of CandyBar to v3.11.0.
 Add more icons.

-#### (Planned) V4.0.6 December 2021
+#### V4.0.6 December 2021
-Bump version of CandyBar.
-Add more icons from contributors.
+Bump version of CandyBar to v2.13.1.
+Add more icons from contributors and improve bindings.

 # License
 All work in this repository is licensed under Apache 2.0.